twilson63/s3fs-recipe/s3fs/readme.md

 # Amazon s3fs Recipe

 The purpose of this recipe is to create a s3fs driver for one of your amazon s3 buckets.
+The cookbook supports using an encrypted data bag to keep data safe in shared situations.

 ## Setup